BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 ## Fields

 Fields are the main component of the Repository definition.
-These fields represent model attributes, that will be exposed through the repository's endpoints.
-A good practice for the API, is to expose as minimum fields as you can, so your API will be as private as possible.
+These fields represent the model's attributes that will be exposed through the repository's endpoints.
+A good practice for the API is to expose as minimum fields as you can, so your API will be as private as possible.

-In a way, `fields` are similar with the `toArray` method from the [laravel resource](https://laravel.com/docs/eloquent-resources#concept-overview) concept.
+To some extent, `fields` are similar to the `toArray` method from the [laravel resource](https://laravel.com/docs/eloquent-resources#concept-overview) concept.

 Let's define some fields for our Post model: